moodyan/NET-GummiBearKingdom/README.md

 _No known bugs._

-**TO DO**
-- Add to footer
-- Fix blog page styling
-- Add html/styling to press page

 ## Support and contact details

 _If you run into any issues or have questions, ideas or concerns, please contact Alyssa Moody at alyssanicholemoody@gmail.com_